Sometimes you inherit a garden that has succulents in - all in the wrong place, or they've done so well that they need splitting up and relocating.

 Splitting them or propagating them is easy - fortunately, they're really easy to chop up into pieces and replant the roots, or even take cuttings.

-In a garden setting, this might mean that you have a disaster on your hands for a short while until they recover, but in time, a season or so, they'll fill in and you won't be able to tell.
+In a garden setting, this might look like you have a disaster on your hands for a short while until they recover, but in time, a season or so, they'll fill in and you won't be able to tell.

 Depending on which type of succulent plants you have, and how long they've had to get established, moving them or splitting them up can be a simple process of dividing them, or a complete move.